Operator theoretic causality analysis of fluid flows using linearized dynamics

-By definition, the spatial POD modes and their temporal coefficients are orthogonal (in space and time, respectively), meaning that the time-varying coefficients corresponding to distinct POD modes will be uncorrelated.
-In figure \ref{fig:chan1pod}, we show the computed causality between these POD coefficients for the Couette flow system (i.e., the equivalent for figure \ref{fig:chan1} but with a change of basis to POD modes).
-Unlike the results in figure \ref{fig:chan1}, we see a close agreement between all methods in figure \ref{fig:chan1pod}.
-This suggests that LOCA and Granger analyses agree when using uncorrelated state variables.
 We can also observe that the largest causal mechanisms are highly sensitive to the timestep chosen.
 The leading causal interactions are confined to high energy and energetically-adjacent modes for small timesteps.
-At the longer timestep $\Delta t = 20$, however, the most significant causality is identified as the effect that relatively low-energy modes (particularly the 14th) have on the leading modes.
+At the longer timestep $\Delta t = 20$ however, the most significant causality is identified as the effect that relatively low-energy modes (particularly the 14th) have on the leading modes.

-To further emphasize this point, figure \ref{fig:chanPODr} shows causality results for the Couette flow system projected onto truncated sets of POD modes.
+To further emphasize this point, Fig.~\ref{fig:chanPODr} shows causality results for the Couette flow system projected onto truncated sets of POD modes.
 When fewer than 14 modes are retained, the leading causal mechanism is not captured, potentially giving misleading findings regarding the most pertinent causal mechanisms.
-Note that the analysis is performed here by applying LOCA on the reduced-order linear operator.
-While the same results would be obtained if LOCA-DMD or Granger analyses were to be applied to data generated from this reduced-order operator, it would not necessarily be the same as applying these methods to the leading coefficients in the simulation of the full-order system, as in that case, the neglected state variables would contribute to the error variance in the fitted linear dynamics.
+Note that the analysis is performed here by applying LOCA on the reduced-order linear operator. \revone{LOCA-DMD applied to sufficiently rich data generated by this reduced-order operator would be expected to recover the same operator-based LOCA result.
+Single-lag Granger analysis need not yield identical amplitudes unless the conditional and unconditional source variances coincide and the residual assumptions discussed in Sect.~\ref{sec:granger} hold.
+Moreover, neither data-driven result would necessarily be the same as that obtained by applying the corresponding method to the leading coefficients from a simulation of the full-order system, since the neglected state variables would then contribute to the residual of the fitted reduced dynamics.}